 The current job market is uncertain while companies are more and more demanding when it comes to new hires.
 If you can’t prove that you add extra value to your position, your job may be in jeopardy.
 Any other person could do what you do for less money.
 For example, saying: I am a translator, is not enough anymore.
 But if you introduce yourself saying: I am a translator specializing in crime fiction, chances are you’ll draw the attention of potential employers and customers in that specific niche.
+You need personal branding to stand out in a crowded market.

 To become a successful professional in today’s world, you must become the CEO of You.
 That is, create your own personal brand that portrays what makes you unique and valuable to potential employers.
 This in turn will allow you to live off of your passions and skills.